alabsi91/react-native-material-you-colors/README.md

 ### Algorithm Conversion

 We've diligently converted Android's Material You color generation algorithm from Java to JavaScript, ensuring its accessibility across all platforms.
-This conversion guarantees that you can harness the same robust color palette generation capabilities regardless of your target platform.
+This conversion guarantees that you can harness the same robust color palette generation capabilities, regardless of your target platform.

 ### Theme Management